doctorsonrails/lessons/8_rails/README.md

 rails new YOUR_APP_NAME
 ```

-We want to create a resource which represents a section of the CV.
+We want to create a resource which represents a section of the Résumé.
 Rails has a command for that, which also creates some "scaffolding" (basic code).
 Run:

 ```
-rails generate scaffold cv_section title:string content:text
+rails generate scaffold resume_section title:string content:text
 ```

 **Ed: Introduce databases**

-We need to store information about these CV sections somewhere so we create a database.
+We need to store information about these Résumé sections somewhere so we create a database.
 By default, we're using SQLite - a very basic but easy-to-setup database.
 Create the database with:
 ```
 rake db:create
 ```

-We need to create table for our cv section.
-If you look in db/migrate you'll see a migration which creates a table for the cv sections.
+We need to create table for our resume section.
+If you look in db/migrate you'll see a migration which creates a table for the resume sections.
 Let's run this migration:
 ```
 rake db:migrate
 ```

 Now we can start the Rails app and play with our scaffolded application.
-Run `rails s` and visit http://localhost:3000/cv_sections
+Run `rails s` and visit http://localhost:3000/resume_sections

-Play around with creating some sections for your CV (You can copy the sections from the Sinatra CV).
+Play around with creating some sections for your Résumé (You can copy the sections from the Sinatra Résumé).

-You have a fully working CV section creation app.
+You have a fully working Résumé section creation app.
 Easy.
 Let's see how it's working

 **Ed: MVC**